Edvinas1122/42_Transcendence/README.md

 # 42_Transcendence
 42_Transcendence is a full-featured multiplayer game site, centered around playing ping pong.
-It's a robust application with a focus on interactivity and real-time functionality.
+Application focus on interactivity and real-time functionality.

 ## About the Project
 This project incorporates a chat system and a multiplayer ping pong game, both leveraging real-time communication technologies for immediate, responsive user experiences.
 The chat system utilizes Server-Sent Events (SSE) for real-time messaging and notifications, while the multiplayer game is powered by Socket.IO, allowing users to interact, chat, and invite each other for a game of ping pong.